catalyst-cooperative/resume-pandoc/src/ella-belfer.md

 - Rempel, J., Belfer, E., Ray, I. & Morello-Frosch, R. Access for sale?
 Overlying rights, land transactions, and groundwater in California (2024).
 Environmental Research Letters, 19 024017.
   - Presented at the 2021 AAG conference.
 - Lesnikowski, A., Belfer, E., Rodman, E., Biesbroek, R., Smith, J., Wilkerson, J.D., Ford, J.D., Berrang Ford, L. (2019).
 Frontiers in data analytics for adaptation research: Topic modeling, WIRES Climate Change, e576 1-15.
 - Contributing author.
-IPCC Special Report on Global Warming of 1.5°C (2018), Chapter 4: Strengthening and implementing the global response to the threat of climate change.
+IPCC Special Report on Global Warming of 1.5\textdegree C (2018), Chapter 4: Strengthening and implementing the global response to the threat of climate change.
 - Belfer, E., Ford, J.D., Maillet, M., Araos, M., Flynn, M. Pursuing an Indigenous Platform: Exploring Opportunities and Constraints for Indigenous Participation in the UNFCCC, Global Environmental Politics, 19(1), 12-33.
 - Belfer, E., Ford, J.D., Maillet, M. (2017).
 Representation of Indigenous peoples in climate change reporting, Climatic Change, 145(1-2), 57-70.
   - Selected to be one of Nature Climate Change’s Research Highlights, and presented at the 2017 ArcticNet conference.